 - Terms of Reference for the Patient and Community Reference Group

 - Patient and Community Reference Group work plan 2019-20

-Some comments from current steering group members:
+Some comments from current members of the group:

 “The Public Health Team at Southend-on-Sea Borough Council has been an active participant in the Community Engagement and Advisory Group.
 The Group has provided opportunities for engaging with members who play an active role in representing their organisation.
 The Group has provided Public Health a space to promote its role of improving population health; informing members about public health services; and, enabling the Group to participate in activities such as the Physical Activity Survey.”
 Simon Ford – Health Improvement Practitioner Advanced, Southend Borough Council.